paulipa/sico-wiki/services/guides/editing-wiki.md

 </details>

 You can add [doctrines](/community/doctrines) by editing the doctrine page directly.
 See the curent doctrines for how to structure the fittings.

+## Linking to titles
+You can make direct link to the titles in pages.
+To get the url to the title hover over the title and see the icon that appears on the right side.
+Copy the URL of this icon by right clicking it.
+It will look something like this: https://wiki.silentcoalition.com/community/doctrines/coalition-doctrines#naga-fleet

 # How to edit pages
 You can edit all pages under the `/services` path by pressing on the big blue edit button.